marymar/flex-table/readme.md

 ## Build

-Build the project with `pm install`
+Build the project with `npm install`

 ## Run